 We aim to deliver the curriculum through:

-- embedding life skills through teaching units on hygiene, community, finance, citizenship and outdoor education
+- embedding life skills through teaching units on hygiene, community, finance, citizenship, mental well being and outdoor education

 - developing a sense of community and belonging.
 Making contributions to our community through direct interaction – including links with local organisations